This topic describes how to use Database Autonomy Service (DAS) to enable, use, and disable slow query log analysis for Redis instances.

-- You remain logged on to the DAS console.
+- Log on to the DAS console.

-- In the left-side navigation pane, click Instance Monitoring.
-On the page that appears, find the target database instance and check whether the instance is in the Accessed state.
-If the instance is in the Accessed state, move on to the next step.
+- In the left-side navigation pane, click Instance Monitoring, and then find the instance.
+Make sure that the instance is in the Accessed state.

 In the Slow Log Trend section, you can view the number of slow SQL statements for the instance by hour.